State Great Khural: 1924–1960

-The first Ulsyn Ikh Khural was called to session in November 1924.
+The first State Great Khural was called to session in November 1924.
 This body was the legislature of the Mongolian People's Republic.
-It delegated much of its powers to an executive committee, the Ulsyn Baga Khural (Little Khural).
+It delegated much of its powers to an executive committee—the Little Khural.
 The Great Khural held nine sessions between November 1924 and February 1949.
 Following electoral reforms in 1951, the numbering of its sessions began again.
 The first was held in July 1951 and the third in July 1957.

 1960–1992

-In 1960, a new constitution was adopted and the body was renamed the "People's Great Khural" (Ардын Их Хурал, Ardyn Ikh Khural), but the sessions were not renumbered.
+In 1960, a new constitution was adopted and the body was renamed the "People's Great Khural", (Note: Ардын Их Хурал) but the sessions were not renumbered.
 The fourth took place in July 1960 and the last in September 1992.
 In Russian and Mongolian historiography, the term "People's Great Khural" is frequently extended back to refer to the 1924–60 Khural to distinguish it from the post-1992 State Great Khural.

 Democratic transition

 In the aftermath of the 1990 Democratic Revolution, the first free, democratic and multi-party election in Mongolia was held in July 1990.
 Subsequently, the newly elected parliament amended the Constitution of the Mongolian People's Republic, established the State Baga Khural which replaced the People's Great Khural as the highest legislative body, effectively making the People's Great Khural a representative upper house and the State Baga Khural a legislative lower house.

-The State Baga Khural was established with a composition of 50 members and 5 standing committees.
+The State Little Khural was established with a composition of 50 members and 5 standing committees.
 The Mongolian People's Revolutionary Party (33), The Mongolian Democratic Party (13), The Mongolian Social Democratic Party (4), The Mongolian National Progress Party (3) won seats in the parliament proportionally to the party vote in the 1990 elections.
-Radnaasümbereliyn Gonchigdorj (MSDP) was elected the Baga Khural's first chairman and Byaraagiin Chimed (MPRP) the first Chairman of the Secretariat.
+Radnaasümbereliyn Gonchigdorj (MSDP) was elected the Little Khural's first chairman and Byaraagiin Chimed (MPRP) the first Chairman of the Secretariat.

-From 1990 to 1992, the Baga Khural adopted 27 new laws, ratified 17 international treaties and conventions as well as made amendments to 19 laws.
+From 1990 to 1992, the Little Khural adopted 27 new laws, ratified 17 international treaties and conventions as well as made amendments to 19 laws.

-After a new constitution was ratified on 13 January 1992, the State Baga Khural was dissolved and a new unicameral parliament called the State Great Khural (Улсын Их Хурал, Ulsyn Ikh Khural) was established.
+After a new constitution was ratified on 13 January 1992, the Little Khural was dissolved and a new unicameral parliament called the State Great Khural was established.